brainworxx/kreXX-TYPO3-Extension/Documentation/Plugins/Typo3/Index.rst

     - The chunks folder is set to :literal:`typo3temp/tx_includekrexx/chunks`.
     - The configuration folder is set to :literal:`typo3temp/tx_includekrexx/config`.
     - Blacklisting of several debug methods, to prevent errors.
-    - Make use of the TYPO3 implementation for the IP filter, because it is more versatile thn the kreXX version.
+    - Make use of the TYPO3 implementation for the IP filter, because it is more versatile than the kreXX version.